|

 products in China.
 Trade is

-not only from China to the US, but also the other way. $41.8
+not only from China to the US, but also the other way. $41.8 Billion in 2006.

 cents per minute.
-As Thomas Friedman has written, the world is becoming flat
+As Thomas Friedman has written, the world is becoming "flat"

 so communication, ideas, and goods are traveling faster and faster between